Need Help Getting Out and About?

 • Vision Impaired Travel Pass

-Each of these have some exclusion criteria that can be explored through the above links or by ringing Agedcare Alternatives on 8408 4600.
+Each of these have some exclusion criteria that can be explored through the above links.

 In our next Newsletter we will discuss the Disability Parking Permit and transport support available through the Commonwealth Home Support Programme.